Upload Source Videos from Your Device

 1. Open Source Videos

-From the workspace sidebar, click Source Videos.
+From the sidebar, click Source Videos.

 Source Videos page